owaismujtaba/NeuralToSpeech/README.md

 ## Dataset

 The project uses a dataset called `SingleWordProductionDutch-iBIDS`, which should be placed in the directory specified in `config.py` under `dataset_dir`.

-## Packages Used

-This project uses the following key Python packages:

-- `numpy`: For numerical operations and array manipulation.
-- `scipy`: For signal processing and scientific computations.
-- `librosa`: For audio processing and feature extraction.
-- `matplotlib`: For generating plots and visualizations.
-- `tensorflow`: For model building, training, and evaluation.
-- `scikit-learn`: For statistical modeling and cross-validation.
-- `pandas`: For data manipulation and analysis.
-- `joblib`: For parallel processing.
-- `seaborn`: For enhanced visualizations and plotting.